pytorch/pytorch/docs/source/device.rst

 e.g. a :class:`torch.Tensor` constructed with device ``'cuda'`` is equivalent to ``'cuda:X'`` where X is the result of :func:`torch.cuda.get_device()`.

+A :class:`torch.Tensor`'s device can be accessed via the :attr:`Tensor.device` property.

-A :class:`torch.device` can be constructed via a string, a string and device ordinal, or a device ordinal.
+A :class:`torch.device` can be constructed via a string or via a string and device ordinal

 Via a string:
 ::